WoodwindCDT/simplenote/README.md

 ### Development

-The application uses localstorage to store user input into an array "tasks," which stores the data as an object {date: "String", desc: "String"}
+The application uses localstorage to store user input into an array "tasks," which stores the data as an object